-Because in this type of analysis the elastically deformed volume in the bulk can be clearly separated from the typical length scale of dissipative interfacial processes, the problem can be treated as a classic interfacial fracture propagation problem according to the so called JKR analysis (Maugis and Barquins 1978a).
-Such experiments typically yield curves where the energy release rate is imposed and the crack velocity ν is measured and it is found that a unique effective adhesion energy curve $\Gamma(\nu)$ can be obtained from a set of measurements done in different loading conditions and it constitutes a good characterization of the adhesive properties of the interface between the two solids (Maugis and Barquins 1978a, Deruelle et al 1998, Ahn and Shull 1998b).
+Because in this type of analysis the elastically deformed volume in the bulk can be clearly separated from the typical length scale of dissipative interfacial processes, the problem can be treated as a classic interfacial fracture propagation problem according to the so called JKR analysis (Maugis and Barquins, 1978a).
+Such experiments typically yield curves where the energy release rate is imposed and the crack velocity v is measured and it is found that a unique effective adhesion energy curve $\Gamma$ (v) can be obtained from a set of measurements done in different loading conditions and it constitutes a good characterization of the adhesive properties of the interface between the two solids (Maugis and Barquins, 1978a, Deruelle et al., 1998, Ahn and Shull, 1998b).

-However, if the adhesion is stronger or if the material is more viscoelastic in the bulk during the time scales of the test, then the strain energy release rate G becomes dependent on loading history and the adhesion energy is no longer easily separable from the energy dissipated in the bulk.
+However, if the adhesion is stronger or if the material is more viscoelastic in the bulk during the time scales of the test, then the strain energy release rate $\mathcal{G}$ becomes dependent on loading history and the adhesion energy is no longer easily separable from the energy dissipated in the bulk.
 In extreme cases, the elastic energy released by the deformed material may not be sufficient to propagate a crack and external work must be continuously applied.
-Under these circumstances the JKR geometry is not well suited and the two tests that have been used most extensively to investigate adhesion of soft viscoelastic material are the probe test, where a cylindrical, flat or hemispherical-ended probe is pulled at constant speed from an adhesive layer, and the peel test, where a thin adhesive strip backed with a stiff layer, is peeled at a constant velocity from the surface of a usually rigid substrate.
-Both tests are schematically described in figure 4.
-The probe test imposes a well-defined geometry of loading on the adhesive layer but does not provide information on steady-state propagation.
-On the contrary the peel test is ideal to study steadystate propagation but loads the adhesive film in a variable and more complex geometry.
+Under these circumstances the IKR geometry is not well suited and the two tests that have been used most extensively to investigate adhesion of soft viscoelastic material are the probe test, where a cylindrical, flat or hemispherical-ended probe is pulled at constant speed from an adhesive layer, and the peel test, where a thin adhesive strip backed with a stiff layer, is peeled at a constant velocity from the surface of a usually rigid substrate.
+Both tests are schematically described in Figure 4.
+The probe test imposes a welldefined geometry of loading on the adhesive layer but does not provide information on steady-state propagation.
+On the contrary the peel test is ideal to study steady-state propagation but loads the adhesive film in a variable and more complex geometry.
 Fixed load peel tests at a zero angle of peel (called shear tests in the PSA community) are also typically carried out to study the long term adhesion at low stress levels.
 However the details of the catastrophic failure remain poorly understood, so we will not focus on that type of test in this review.

-The peel test is typically used to test the adhesion of tapes and the peel force (per unit width of tape) is used as a measure of the adherence energy.
-The experiment is normally carried out at a constant peel angle and by applying either a constant peel velocity (a standard test in industry) or a constant load.
-Although the effect of the peel angle has been the object of several studies (Kaelble 1960, Gent and Kaang 1987, Williams 1993, Williams and Kauzlarich 2005), most materials are tested at a peel angle of 90° or 180°(PSTC 2000).
+Figure 4: Schematic of a peel test and of a probe test used to test adhesion of soft materials object of several studies (Kaelble, 1960, Gent and Kaang, 1987, Williams, 1993, Williams and Kauzlarich, 2005), most materials are tested at a peel angle of 90° or 180° (PSTC, 2000).
 Despite its apparent simplicity, the peel test applies a rather complex strain field in the region of the debonding front, resulting from a coupling between the bending stiffness of the backing and the mechanical properties of the deformable adhesive itself.
 It has however the advantage to focus on the steady-state propagation of a crack rather than on its nucleation.
 Typically in peel tests the soft adhesive material is reinforced with a backing that is much stiffer in tension than the adhesive, avoiding therefore to account for the tensile deformation of the arm.
-If the peel angle is not too small (a few degrees) the strain energy release rate G is given by:
+If the peel angle is not too small (a few degrees) the strain energy release rate $\mathcal G$ is given by: